soft-matter/trackpy/doc/introduction.rst

 readers to the specific version of trackpy that they can use to reproduce your results, cite the release of trackpy that you used for your work.
 The record pages linked below contain author lists, other details, and complete citations in various formats.
-If your citation style allows for URL, please include a link to the github repository:
+If your citation style allows for a URL, please include a link to the github repository:
 `github.com/soft-matter/trackpy`.